If you want to go against the grain these days, it’s time to go clean-shaven.

 Make sure you’re using a razor that’s up to the job.
 Take time to top up your supplies in advance.
 A blunt razor increases friction and therefore makes shaving rash more likely.

 Does shaving increase beard growth?
 The answer everyone is looking for

 Sadly, no. Shaving will not make your beard grow back quicker or thicker.
-If you’re suffering from patchy growth, all is not lost, though.
+If you’re suffering from patchy growth or a condition like alopecia barbae, all is not lost, though.

 If you’re younger, your beard may well still be developing.
 You might not see your full beard growth until your thirties, or even forties.
 Good things come to those who wait, young jedi.